liquid-collective/liquid-collective-protocol/natspec/OracleV1.md

 event ExpectedEpochIdUpdated(uint256 epochId)
 ```

-The expected epoch id has been changedS
+The expected epoch id has been changed